Меню:

 </dependency>

-If you want to use latest version of the language, then you need to add corresponding repository (snapshots) and use version number 1.4.0-SNAPSHOTS (or other actual in current time) instead of version 1.2.0.
+If you want to use the latest version of the language, then you need to add corresponding repository (snapshots) and use version number like 1.5.0-master-SNAPSHOTS instead of version 1.4.0.

 To perform some tasks, implemented by clojure-maven-plugin, you need to specify additional dependencies: